-We derive policy implications for an inflation targeting central bank, whose credibility is endogenous and depends on its past ability to achieve its targets.
-We do this in a New Keynesian framework with heterogeneous agents and boundedly rational expectations.
-Our assumptions about expectation formations are more in line with expectations observed in survey data and laboratory experiments than the fairly restrictive rational expectations hypothesis.
-We find that the region of allowed policy parameters is strictly larger under heterogeneous expectations than under rational expectations.
-Furthermore, with theoretically optimal monetary policy, global stability of the fundamental steady state can be achieved, implying that the system always converges to the targets of the central bank.
-This result however no longer holds when the zero lower bound (ZLB) on the nominal interest rate is accounted for.
-Self-fulfilling deflationary spirals can then occur, even under optimal policy.
-The occurrence of these liquidity traps crucially depends on the credibility of the central bank.
-Deflationary spirals can be prevented with a high inflation target, aggressive monetary easing, or a more aggressive response to inflation.
+Policy implications are derived for an inflation targeting central bank, whose credibility is endogenous and depends on its past ability to achieve its targets.
+This is done in a New Keynesian framework with heterogeneous and boundedly rational expectations.
+We find that the region of allowed policy parameters is strictly larger than under rational expectations.
+However, when the zero lower bound (ZLB) on the nominal interest rate is accounted for, self-fulfilling deflationary spirals can occur, depending on the credibility of the central bank.
+Deflationary spirals can be prevented with a high inflation target and aggressive monetary easing.